 - Lay your cover upside down and place the opened umbrella body on top of it so that the ribs are in line with the seams of your cover.

-- Thread a needle and hand sew the seams to the ribs to attach the cover to the body of the umbrella.
+- Thread a needle and hand sew the seams to the ribs to attach the cover to the body of the umbrella (the ribs).
 Ideally, the loops you create should be in the exact same location as they were on the old umbrella.
 Keep in mind that the cover needs to be tight, so make sure to tug and pull it throughout this step.

 - Decorate the top cap to your liking and screw it back on.